guusgit/openfounding/README.md

 Doing this on my free time, with no expected results. let's have fun.

 # Main idea
 It would be nice to have a very simple project.
-I'm not even sure it would require a database.

 So, what am I talking about ?